hms-douglas/kapture/README.md

 # <img src="readme/icon.png" width="42px" height="42px"/> Kapture - Screen recorder

-Kapture is a screen recorder for android that allows to capture microphone audio while sharing it with other apps.
+Kapture is a screen recorder for Android (and Wear OS) that allows to capture microphone audio while sharing it with other apps.
 </br>
 </br>
 I was looking for an app that allow me to record my screen and microphone while sharing the microphone with other apps, like games.